pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/react-bootstrap.md

 # React Bootstrap

-The pushkin site template uses [React-Bootstrap](https://react-bootstrap.github.io/) as its front end UI library.
+The pushkin site template uses [React-Bootstrap](https://react-bootstrap.github.io/) as its front-end UI library.
 It is a complete re-implementation of the Bootstrap components using React.
 It has no dependency on either bootstrap.js or jQuery.

 ## Import Libraries